-Do you want to learn Brazilian Jiu-Jitsu faster and become a really fast learning Jiu-Jitsu practitioner?
+Do you want to learn Brazilian Jiu-Jitsu faster and become a really fast-learning Jiu-Jitsu practitioner?
 You have two options.
 First, start “living” in a gym.
 You’ve seen the results of the DDS, and you’ve seen the same happening to the Daisy Fresh crew.
 Too much for you?
-Then, look into what other people did to get their black belts in record time while learning how to grapple effectively (like Kit Dale).
-Your second option is to start learning the principles that make Jiu-Jitsu work, instead of just techniques.
+Your second option is to look into what other people in the BJJ community did to get their black belts in record time while learning how to grapple effectively (like Kit Dale).
+Start learning the principles that make Jiu-Jitsu work, instead of just techniques.
 Now, through Gracie University, run by Rener and Ryron Gracie, you can achieve exactly that.
 Check out their 32 Principles of Jiu-Jitsu Program, an instructional like no other!
 You’ll learn about core principles and fundamentals every Jiu-Jitsu practitioner should know.

 What Is The Gracie University?

 The Gracie University is an online program established by brothers Rener and Ryron Gracie, sons of Rorion Gracie.
 They created the first online training environment for learning Brazilian Jiu-Jitsu and named it Gracie University.